surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 ----------
 Sprint Log I posted on Discord

+## Day 31 (2023-03-12)

+Start work on setting up sample parameters (loops, play direction etc) but begin that by making the zone have up to 16 samples for future round robin support and so on.

 ## Day 30 (2023-03-11)

 A series of commits to see how much SF2 I can get working.
 Start with at least loading and having samples sound, albeit out of tune, and not restoring from a save.
-FInally parse out all the envelope data and root key and stuff; It's basically starting to work!
+Make it load from a save next.
+Finally parse out all the envelope data and root key and stuff; It's basically starting to work!

 ## Day 29 (2023-03-10)